amnezia-vpn/amnezia.org-content/docs/en/instructions/09_about_protocols/09_about_protocols.md

 Works only via TCP network protocol

  penVPN over Cloak versions installed on client versions younger than 3 are not compatible with > subsequent versions of the client. subsequent versions of the client.
-If you installed OpenVPN over Cloak on version 1 or 2 of the client client, you must reinstall the protocol to make it work on versions 3 and 4.
+If you installed OpenVPN over Cloak on version 1 or 2 of the client, you must reinstall the protocol to make it work on versions 3 and 4.

  ###  WireGuard